TropicSapling/triforce/README.md

 	- They have the same name (or both have no name at all)
 2. 2 placeholder-values are always equal.
 	- i.e. `$xyz == $abc`
+3. Equality of and-patterns is decided after they have collapsed into or-patterns.
-3. Equality of or-patterns is either decided after collapse at runtime, *or* during compilation iff all below criteria are met:
+4. Equality of or-patterns is either decided after collapse at runtime, *or* during compilation iff all below criteria are met:
 	- They consist of the same values in the same order
 	- They were both formed as a result of known-to-be-equal pseudo-values being combined in some way with *known* terms (see "Misc" §11)
-4. 2 values being equal and 2 values matching are related but not the same, see "Pattern matching" §2
+5. 2 values being equal and 2 values matching are related but not the same, see "Pattern matching" §2
-5. See "Example code snippets" §1 for an example of equality.
+6. See "Example code snippets" §1 for an example of equality.

 #### Syntax sugar
 1. `$(<pattern to define>)` <=> `($(<pattern to define>) as _)` <=> `($(<pattern to define>) as $#0 [$#1 ...])`